Jackardios/vscode-css-to-tailwindcss/README.md

 **[Install via the Visual Studio Code Marketplace →](https://marketplace.visualstudio.com/items?itemName=jackardios.vscode-css-to-tailwindcss)**

-The extension, when activated, finds the first [Tailwind config file](https://tailwindcss.com/docs/installation#create-your-configuration-file) named `tailwind.config.js` or `tailwind.config.cjs` in your workspace and uses it when converting CSS.
+The extension finds the first [Tailwind config file](https://tailwindcss.com/docs/installation#create-your-configuration-file) named `tailwind.config.js` or `tailwind.config.cjs` in your workspace and uses it when converting CSS.
+Use `tailwindCSS.experimental.configFile` setting to manually specify the config file(s) yourself instead.

+## Usage

+1. Select the CSS you want to convert to TailwindCSS
+2. Open command pallete (Mac: Shift+Cmd+P; Windows: Shift+Ctrl+P)
+3. Run "Convert CSS to TailwindCSS" command

+For more convenience, you can also assign a keyboard shortcut to the "Convert CSS to TailwindCSS" command.

 ## Extension Settings